UKCloud/documentation/articles/openshift/oshift-how-custom-error-page.md

 UKCloud for OpenShift enables you to develop, deploy, and manage digital and container-based applications seamlessly across local physical or virtual environments, with full portability to and from UKCloud.

-This article explains how you can edit the "Application Not Available" (503 error) page which is returned by OpenShift routers when an application is unavailable or when an invalid route is accessed.
+This article explains how you can edit the "Application Not Available" (503 error) page which is returned to users by OpenShift routers when an application is unavailable or when an invalid route is accessed.

 ### Intended audience